๐ŸŒ Category Guide

 Bonus possibilities:

-- French language: +50 CRS (moves to French category draw)
+- French language: +25-50 CRS (also eligible for French category draws)

 - Spouse language/education: +15-20 CRS